-During the year ended 31 March 2017, BOCI-Prudential Trustee Limited, acted as the trustee, had purchased an aggregate of 16,000,000 issued Shares on the Stock Exchange to hold on trust for any participant selected by the administration committee in accordance with the terms of and entitled to receive a grant of Shares under the Share Award Scheme pursuant to the terms and conditions of the rules of the Share Award Scheme.
-During the year ended 31 March 2017 and 2018, no Shares were granted to any participants.
-In April 2018, Administration Committee has resolved to grant 12,100,000 shares ("the Grant Shares") to Selected Participant.
-The vesting of the Grant Shares is subject to the Selected Participant remaining at all times after the Grant Date and on the Vesting Date a Participant of the Company or any of its subsidiary.
+During the Relevant Period, BOCI-Prudential Trustee Limited, acted as the trustee, had purchased an aggregate of 16,000,000 issued Shares on the Stock Exchange to hold on trust for any participant selected by the administration committee in accordance with the terms of and entitled to receive a grant of Shares under the Share Award Scheme pursuant to the terms and conditions of the rules of the Share Award Scheme.
+During the year ended 31 March 2017, no Shares were granted to any participants.